anthonyyoussef01/Credit-Risk-Analysis/readme.md

 # Credit Risk Analysis

-> An advanced machine learning project for predicting loan defaults using customer data analytics.
+> A Machine learning Project for predicting loan defaults using customer data analytics.

 ## Overview

-This analysis leverages three powerful machine learning models to predict loan defaults:
+This analysis leverages three ML models to predict loan defaults:
 - AdaBoost Classifier
 - Support Vector Classifier (SVC)
 - Logistic Regression

+All of these models were cross-validated for the hyper-parameter selection using 5-fold CV.

 ### Dataset Features
 I used a datase from Kaggle with the following features: